makerdao/endgame-docs/maker-core/scopes-and-frameworks.md

 # Scopes and Frameworks

 ## Overview
 A Scope is a broad area of focus for products, protocol-related work, and/or governance in MakerDAO.
-All work done within the Maker Ecosystem must fall under the twelve Endgame Scopes.
+All work done within the Maker Ecosystem must fall under one of the twelve Endgame Scopes.

 Every Scope has a Scope Framework.
 Scope Frameworks are modifiable subcomponents of the [Maker Constitution](constitution.md).
 They contain the rules for all work, governance, and other processes that take place under that Scope.